 When we believe that resources are limited and scares, we feel compelled to fight against each other for it.
 To stay ahead of the pack, we feel the need to constantly look over our shoulder and watch what others are doing.

-If we’re not aware of this thought process, we can easily slip into victim mentality every time we compare ourselves to people who seem to be doing better than us – people with better-looking bodies, more exciting careers, or bigger paychecks.
+If we’re not aware of the impact this urge to compete has on us, we can easily slip into victim mentality every time we compare ourselves to people who seem to be doing better than us—people with better-looking bodies, more exciting careers, or bigger paychecks.

 Jealousy brings out the worst in people, making them want to sabotage the happiness of others by stealing their careers, partners and money.

 They might even engage in backstabbing, gossiping, rude behavior, or anything that’ll put the other person’s success in jeopardy.

 What’s important to realize is that people who engage in this kind of behavior always end up hurting themselves the most.
 A compulsive need to compare oneself to another has a corrosive effect on our spirit and can drain our vitality and zest for life.

 It causes high-levels of anxiety and a loss of precious time, which could have been put to better use.

 I don’t believe that competitive people are vicious or evil in any way.
 I see them as being wounded and unaware that there are deeper underlying issues within them that need to be addressed.
 Beneath their frustration is a cry for validation and a deep need to feel significant in the eyes of others.

 If you’re someone who feels weighed down by a need to compare yourself with others, here are four steps that you can take to shift it:

 1. Get to the root of your pain: Our insecurities fuel our urge to compare.
 These insecurities may have developed in our younger years because of experiences that made us feel unworthy.
 It’s important to acknowledge this pain and heal it, either with the help of a counselor or self-healing techniques such as meditation, journaling or other holistic modalities.